Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 “Should I stay or go?”

 Even if you feel burned out and hurt, this is still a tender, painful place to be.
-You’ve likely invested years—maybe decades—of your life with your partner.
+You’ve likely invested years, maybe even decades, of your life with your partner.
 You might share property, kids (and grandkids!), or even a business.
 It’s not a simple question, and it can keep you up at night.

 Here’s the good news: you can get clarity about whether to stay or go, even if your partner won’t come with you to therapy.

 We help people do this through individual therapy for relationships.
-But first, let’s walk through how this works.
+But first, let’s walk through how your relationship likely got here.

 The two roles are Pursuer and Withdrawer.
 Which pattern do you see yourself in?